SystemsApproach/ops/provision.rst

 keeping in mind that Aether spans multiple sites, as outlined in Chapter 2).

-.. [#] In this section, we denote models in italics (e.g., *Site*) and
+.. [#] In this section, we denote models and model fields in italics
-       specific values assigned to an instance of a model as a constant (e.g., ``10.0.0.0/22``).
-Field names are not specially denoted, but they should be obvious from the context.
+       (e.g., *Site*, *Address*) and specific values assigned to an instance of a model as a constant (e.g., ``10.0.0.0/22``).

-The first step is to create a record for the site being provisioned, and documenting all the relevant metadata for that site.
+The first step is to create a record for the site being provisioned, and document all the relevant metadata for that site.
 This includes the *Name* and *Location* of the *Site*, along with the *Organization* the site belongs to.
 An *Organization* can have more than one *Site*, while a *Site* can (a) span one or more *Racks*, and (b) host one or